UltimateTimmeh/dotfiles/README.md

   of the following configuration:
   - .bashrc
   - xfce4-terminal
-  - xfce4-keyboard-shortcuts

 ### Testing

-The installation procedure is frequently tested on a virtual machine with a fresh installation of Debian Stretch with Xfce4 desktop environment.
+The installation procedure is periodically tested on a virtual machine with a fresh installation of Debian Buster with Xfce4 desktop environment.

-### Issues

-1. Installing the keyboard shortcuts doesn't work.
-The symlink is created correctly, but the keyboard shortcuts are not picked up.
-Logging out and in doesn't fix this.
-Checking the application shortcuts in the keyboard menu shows that the shortcuts are indeed not there, and when adding one manually the symlink is overwritten.
+## Extras

-## Keyboard Shortcuts
+### Keyboard Shortcuts

-The Xfce4 installation module includes the installation of a set of keyboard shortcuts.
-When installed, the following keyboard shortcuts become available:
+I find the following keyboard shortcuts useful.
+They can be configured in Application menu > Settings > Keyboard > Application Shortcuts:

 | Key(s)      | Command                      | Effect                     |
 |:----------- |:---------------------------- |:-------------------------- |